Serena Williams' last opponent, Ajla Tomljanovic, is a fan - NewsBreak

 Serena Williams' last opponent, Ajla Tomljanovic, is a fan

-NEW YORK — (AP) — Ajla Tomljanovic wanted to beat Serena Williams, of course.
+Ajla Tomljanovic wanted to beat Serena Williams , of course.
 Wanted to seize the chance for a big victory, wanted to add to her career highlights, wanted to reach the fourth round of the U.S. Open for the first time.

 Still, it was not easy for her to watch as tears rolled down Williams' cheeks after Tomljanovic won 7-5, 6-7 (4), 6-1 in Arthur Ashe Stadium on Friday night.